ben7sys/dotfiles-one/draft/README.md

-# Bootstrap Debian System
+# Draft and Bootstrap Ultimate System

 ## Goals

- - Get a Debian System production ready with one command
+ - Get a Linux System production ready with one command
  - Only one Configuration File

 ## Thoughts